BeckerSource/ChatCleanerClassic/README.md

 > Fixed a lua error caused from the backdrop frame calling a template that doesn't exist ("BackdropTemplate").

-> Increased size of main BadBoy frame to compensate for new options.
+> Increased size of main BadBoy frame to compensate for new CCleaner options.

 > Moved saved variables to per-character, rather than account-wide.